 Selecting Your Complaint Form

-Most complaints are made on the Non-Payment of Wage and Workplace Complaint Form.
-If you were not paid for your work, or you did not receive overtime pay, the state minimum wage, earned vacation wages, your tips or a meal break, use the Non-Payment of Wage and Workplace Complaint Form.
-This form is available in English, Portuguese, Spanish, and Chinese.
+Most wage and hour complaints are made on the Non-Payment of Wage and Workplace Complaint Form.
+If you were not paid for your work, or if you did not receive overtime pay, the state minimum wage, earned vacation wages, your tips or a meal break, for instance, use the Non-Payment of Wage and Workplace Complaint Form.

 Prevailing Wage Form

-If you worked on a public works construction project for a city, town or state and believe that you were not paid according to the state prevailing wage law, please download and fill out the Prevailing Wage Rate Complaint Form.
-This form is available in English, Portuguese and Spanish (below).
+If you worked on apublic works construction project or on other work subject to prevailing wages and believe that you were not paid the proper prevailing wage, please fill out the Prevailing Wage Complaint Form.
+This eform is available in English, Portuguese and Spanish.

-The Massachusetts prevailing wage laws require that employees on public works projects, except those who perform strictly supervisory functions, be paid a special minimum hourly rate set by the Division of Occupational Safety in the Department of Labor and Workforce Development (M.G.L. c.149, s.
-26).
-If your employer did not perform construction work for a government entity, you should not use this form.
+The Massachusetts prevailing wage laws require that employees on public works construction projects or who perform certain other kinds of labor related to public works or services contracted by a public entity, except those who perform strictly supervisory functions, be paid a special minimum hourly rate set by the Department of Labor Standards in the Executive Office of Labor and Workforce Development (M.G.L. c.149, s.
+26-27H.)

 Completing Your Complaint

 Before processing your complaint, the Attorney General’s Office must receive as full and complete information from you as possible.
 Please complete all required fields.

 You will have the opportunity to upload additional documentation to your complaint after submission.
 Please make certain you have attached the following, if available:

 - A copy of your employer’s vacation policy, if applicable;